conradakunga/Blog/_posts/2026-03-27-generating-a-series-of-numbers-dates-and-times-in-postgresql.md

 ![timeSeries](../images/2026/03/timeSeries.png)

-Note the difference here - the results do not have any timezone information.
+Note the difference here: the results **do not include** any time zone information.

 ### TLDR

-**You can generate any series of numbers, dates and times in PostgreSQL using the `generate_series` function.**
+**You can generate any series of numbers, dates, and times in PostgreSQL using the `generate_series` function.**

-The code is my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-03-27%20-%20PostgreSQL%20Series).
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-03-27%20-%20PostgreSQL%20Series).

 Happy hacking!